Tandx01/Academic_Projects/README.md

 The projects I made during my courses at Koç university

-Python folder contians the assesments that I made during the Python course
+Python folder contains the assesments that I made during the Python course

 Ambu.pdf shows a preminilary desing for a new ambu desing made while taking Introduction to Mechanical Engineering course.